junereycasuga/pomelo-nodejs-challenge/README.md

 # Pomelo NodeJS Challenge

-A small program that maps children of its parent
+A small project that provides an API which maps the children to its parent and a simple webview that lists NodeJS repositories from Github

 ### Running the project